istlab/Alitheia-Core/metrics/README.txt

     should read the documentation of the maven-bundle-plugin on how to do it.
 You can find it here: http://felix.apache.org/site/apache-felix-maven-bundle-plugin-bnd.html

+    If your plug-in uses a custom table to store results, automatic import package resolution step might not work well.
+You should add the following line to the instuctions section
+    <Import-Package>*, eu.sqooss.metrics.db.*</Import-Package>

 4. That's hopefully it.